PGPHarvard/FAQ/README.md

 # Project info (general)

 # Who is the Harvard PGP?
-### The Harvard PGP is a research project….
+### ### The Harvard PGP is a research project.
+What does that mean?
-[general blurb explaining what a research project actually is, history, staff makeup, goals, etc. Is it ok to explain that it is an volunteer organization?]
+[MAYBE WE CAN PUT SOMETHING IN HERE ABOUT EXPECTATIONS, TIME LINES, SOMETHING THAT DEFINES RESEARCH AS OPPOSED TO DTC??? - LOOKING TO HELP EXPECTATIONS HERE, general blurb explaining what a research project actually is, history, staff makeup, goals, etc. Is it ok to explain that it is an volunteer organization?]

 ### What doees that mean for participants?
 [meaning what does participating in a research project AND a revolutionary idea of open science/sharing mean for participants in terms of timeline, effects on how research is conducted in the future, etc?